 Applicants are required to submit a statement of purpose explaining why they would like to attend the Institute.
 The statement should include ways the applicant(s) will incorporate the subject matter in their classroom studies.
 In this statement, applicants will also outline a plan for how they intend to share the Institute experience with their students and colleagues upon completion of the program.

 Statements must be submitted no later than 5:00pm EDT, Friday, March 29, 2019.

 Educators of students in grades 8–12 and all subjects are eligible.

-Participants will be notified of their acceptance no later than June 15, 2018.
-If accepted, participants will have until approximately July 1, 2018, to confirm their participation and pay the registration fee.
+Participants will be notified of their acceptance on a rotating basis.
+If accepted, participants will have until approximately May 1, 2019, to confirm their participation and pay the registration fee.
 Questions about this program should be directed to NMAAHCeducation@si.edu.
 Responses will be sent via email, please provide your preferred summer email address.